UPDATE 7/6/2022: You can now download a PDF page that summarizes these ideas!

 There are three basic steps to Genius Hour: Wondering, Finding and Noting Information, Presenting.
 With younger students, I would take a very gradual release approach for each of those steps.
 Begin with whole group modeling, and slowly transition to giving more freedom of choice as students grasp the concept.

 How does one begin Genius Hour with the youngest of our students?
 It’s actually quite easy because they naturally wonder about the world, and haven’t had this curiosity stifled as it often is in later grades.
 Another Genius Hour expert, Denise Krebs, wrote about transitioning her students from large groups with common interests to smaller, more focused groups in this post.
-You could also try these suggestions for a “Think, Wonder, Explore” time.
 Or, try a Wonder Wall, like this teacher.
 Of course, a favorite way to start is with a picture book.
 Here are some great recommendations from Gallit Zvi, who wrote The Genius Hour Guide Book with Denise Krebs.

 But, wait!
 What if my students can’t write?
 You, as the teacher, could write for them, of course.
 To make this less overwhelming, you could have small groups settle on Wonders.
 Or, you can do what many of the articles I read seemed to recommend – link your students with Buddies.
 Whether they are students from another grade level or parent volunteers, Buddies can foster a great sense of community while helping with some of the challenging tasks during Genius Hour time.
 Another idea is to partner with your librarian.
-You can also try a rotation process, like this teacher does.
+You can also try a rotation process.

 Can students this age really come up with research questions?
 Sure!
 Again, modeling with the whole group a few times is key before starting to let students work independently or in small groups.
 Since these students are new to research, you don’t need to insist on “thick” research questions with complex vocabulary from all of them, but certainly differentiate for advanced students with higher Bloom’s questions.
 Here are some question stems you could use.